 Due to the nature of the camp and the travel involved, there are a limited number of spaces for campers.
 Because of this, interested students must apply and be accepted to Marine Mammal Camp before they can register.
 Regrettably, given the limited number of spaces, it may not be possible for all applicants to attend camp this year.

 The Marine Mammal Summer Camp application has two parts:

-- 2022 Marine Mammal application, including Academic Performance information*
+- 2023 Marine Mammal Camp Application Form, including Academic Performance information*